Oral Surgery and Extractions

-After administering complete, local anesthesia, Dr. Han will remove the tooth and bone as needed.
+After administering complete, local anesthesia, our dentist will remove the tooth and bone as needed.
 The area will then be cleaned and sutured in place for complete healing.
 We want to be your Tigard dental office of choice no matter your dental needs.

 Dentures are removable replacements for people who are missing a significant number of teeth.
 Missing teeth not only have an effect on your appearance, but they can lead to a variety of dental problems, including a change in the pressure of your bite and an increased risk of gum disease.

 To preserve the natural bone in your jaw, our staff will try to save a few of your natural teeth during the process of fitting you for dentures as part of your reconstructive dentistry treatment plan.
 Your natural teeth can be used as stable supports for removable partial dentures or overdentures.
 Natural teeth also help people use their dentures more comfortably and effectively.